mcgeever1/mcgeever1.github.io/_posts/2025-12-13-indicators.md

 layout: post
 title: "Indicators"
 date: 2025-12-13
-description: Thoughts on indicators and exploring them in everyday life.
+description: Thoughts on indicators and exploring them in the everyday
 tags: jots
 categories: macro
 ---